 Without situation context, the model can only produce a generic analysis.
 With it, the output becomes directly applicable to your actual circumstance.

 Ask a general legal question and you'll often get a disclaimer-heavy response that ends with "consult a qualified attorney."
 Ask a medical question and you'll get a reminder that this isn't medical advice.
-These caveats exist because models are trained to be safe — but they erode the utility of outputs.
+These caveats exist because models are trained to be safe — a design choice documented in OpenAI's InstructGPT paper on RLHF safety training — but they erode the utility of outputs when the professional context is already established.

 If you know the caveats apply and don't need to be reminded, tell the model that explicitly.
 "This is for analytical purposes — I understand this isn't legal/medical/financial advice.
 Skip the disclaimers and give me the direct analysis."